-Display provides new components for editing feature class representations so that cartographic editing and finishing maps is a more convenient process.
-Representation is symbology stored in the geodatabase for each feature.
+■ Display provides new components for editing feature class representations so that cartographic editing and finishing maps is a more convenient process.
+A representation is symbology stored in the geodatabase for each feature.
 Representation rules define how a set of features in a feature class will be drawn, using representation symbology rather than standard ArcGIS symbols.
 New symbols called Basic symbols (BasicMarkerSymbol, BasicLineSymbol, BasicFillSymbol) are provided with ArcGIS 9.2.
 In addition, methods are provided to convert standard ArcGIS symbols to Basic symbols.
 Basic symbols are then used along with GeometricEffects to define RepresentationRules.
 GeometricEffects are special processes that allow you to dynamically alter the geometry of features as they are drawn on your map, without affecting their underlying shape or spatial relationships.
 GraphicAttributes enable you to define attributes for GeometricEffects (width, dash style, simplify options, etc), MarkerPlacements (X, Y offsets), Basic symbols (patterns, strokes, etc), and feature class representation properties (visibility).
 Features can be displayed using the feature geometry or shape overrides from the representation or as a free representation graphic.

-GeoAnalyst added two new interfaces have been added to the GeoAnalyst library.
-The new interfaces are InterpolationOp3 and IRasterNeighborhood2.
+GeoAnalyst added two new interfaces: IInterpolationOp3 and IRasterNeighborhood2.